-The Schedule of Expenditures of Federal Awards is prepared on the modified accrual basis of accounting.
+This Schedule is prepared on the same basis of accounting as the Mercer Island School District's financial statements.
+The Mercer Island School District uses the modified accrual basis of accounting.
 Expenditures represent only the federally funded portions of the program.
-District records should be consulted to determine amounts expended or matched form non-federal sources.
+District records should be consulted to determine amounts expended or matched from non-federal sources.